 My name is James and I have been in to computers for a very long time now.
 My first computer was a 386 by Intel 32Mb of RAM and a 500MB Hard Disk.
 My Grandmother bought it for me from a Cash Converters and at the time it was loaded with Windows 3.11 needless to say I broke it within a week.Now this is back in the day of no restore CD's or back up disks.
 All I had in this machine was a 500mb HDD and a floppy disk drive.

-I was fortunate enough to be living in Margate in Kent there is a college called Thanet college home to one of the biggest library's in the UK and it here I found Linux.
+I was fortunate enough to be living in Margate, Kent.
+And we have a college called Thanet college home to one of the biggest library's in the UK and it here I found Linux.

 My first Linux distributions "distro" was Corel Linux a Debian based Linux really nice at the time and it came with a 2000+ page manual with everything I needed to install and setup my Linux environment. six months later I moved to Debian.